BKSpurgeon/personal-blog/_posts/2020-04-26-the-burden-of-taxation.md

 "Advertising"

 He placed an ad in a catalogue, which was claiming exposure to 18,000 letter boxes.
 The result?
-Not a *single* call: his outlay was fruitless.
-18,000 letter boxes? ......Right?!?
-Not sure whether the letter boxes were existing in their imaginations, but the hit-rate seems abysmally low.
-But that's what happens in the world of business.
+Not a *single* call.
+The advertister claims 18,000 letter boxes?..........riiiight.
+The hit-rate seems abysmally low - I'm not saying that the advertiser is a liar, but I am saying that you can get your face ripped off in business.
+The trick is to move on:

 "What next?""

 "I tried to do my own marketing," he responded.
-"1000 notices, in 1000 letterboxes."
+"1000 notices."

 "And how did that prove?""

 "One sale!" he beamed.
 His smile reached from ear to ear.
 "My first!"

-"How are you going to succeed with just one sale?"
+"Nice.
+But how are you going to scale?"

-"Facebook Ads!
-But you have to be very careful on your spending.
-The money tends to fly away without results if you are not careful."
+"Facebook Ads!" and then he added: "You have to be really, really careful on how you spend.
+Money fly away if you are not careful."

-Sage advice.
+Sage advice, despite the choppy Malu-English.

 I noted to myself, that money is viewed very differently, if it is your own, and if you are seeking a return on it, than if you were a government department, spending someone else's money, with an indifference as to whether a return is generated.